2003 Yamaha 115 Hp 4 Stroke Problems - What You Need to Know

 In conclusion, the 2003 Yamaha 115 Hp four-stroke outboard has been prone to a few common problems, including fuel starvation, excessive vibration, and overheating.
 Fortunately, these can all be addressed relatively easily by replacing fuel filters, inspecting the impeller blades, and checking for proper spark plug gap and oil level.
 If the problems persist, it is best to take the motor to a qualified technician for further inspection.

-Yamaha F115 Iac Valve Failure The Hull Truth Boating And Fishing Forum
+115 Yamaha 4 Stroke Sputtering Issues The Hull Truth Boating And Fishing Forum

 How To Winterize Your Yamaha Outboard Motor Newsroom Outboards